siraajkudtarkar/CS167/Labs/Lab8/CS167_Lab8.md

    ]
    ```

-   If it does not work and report error like file not found, try to replace the value of `"path"` to
+   If it does not work and report error `ERROR: Code: 1 "ASX3077: .../chicago_crimes_sample.csv: path not found"`, try to replace the value of `"path"` in the query to the following format

    * Linux: `"127.0.0.1:///home/merlin/cs167/merlin_lab8/chicago_crimes_sample.csv"`
    * macOS: `"127.0.0.1:///Users/merlin/cs167/merlin_lab8/chicago_crimes_sample.csv"`